NLP-Group-9/project2-part2/README.md

 {json.dumps(recipe_data, indent=2)}

 INSTRUCTIONS FOR YOU:
+CRITICAL FIRST STEP: Before anything else, you MUST atomize the instructions.
+Break down each instruction into smaller, atomic steps.
+Each atomic step should be a single action.
+For example:
+- "Preheat oven to 350°F, then mix flour and eggs" → becomes Step 1: "Preheat oven to 350°F" and Step 2: "Mix flour and eggs"
+- Look for conjunctions like "then", "and then", "while", etc. and split on those
+- Each step should be one clear action

+After atomizing, you will use ONLY these atomized steps for the entire conversation.
+Renumber them starting from 1.

+Then follow these rules:
 - Track which step the user is currently on based on our conversation
-- If they say "start", "begin", or "start recipe", begin at step 1
+- If they say "start", "begin", or "start recipe", begin at step 1 of the ATOMIZED steps
-- If they say "next" or "n", move to the next step
+- If they say "next" or "n", move to the next atomized step
-- If they say "back", "b", or "previous", go to the previous step
+- If they say "back", "b", or "previous", go to the previous atomized step
-- If they say "repeat" or "again", repeat the current step
+- If they say "repeat" or "again", repeat the current atomized step
-- If they ask "step X", jump to that step number
+- If they ask "step X", jump to that step number in the atomized steps
 - When presenting a step, format it clearly: "Step X: [instruction text]"
 - After showing a step, remind them they can say 'next', 'back', or ask questions
 - If they ask contextual questions like "how much of that?", "what temperature?", "how long?", refer to the current step based on our conversation